• Courses

 Now, click the Plus next to the Metrics and select metrics you want to include in the report, for example, Sessions, Total users, Conversions, Session conversion rate.
 Click Import.

-Then drag the Session source / medium to the Rows section and all metrics to Values.
+Then, drag the Session source / medium to the Rows section and all metrics to Values.

 And that’s it!
 You now see the list of your top-performing sources, mediums, and their conversion rates.